 - and put it in his new tomb, which he cut in the rock.
 And having rolled a great stone over the door of the tomb, he departed.

-- Now, Mary Magdalene was there with the other Mary, sitting opposite the tomb.
+- And Mary Magdalene was there, and the other Mary, sitting opposite the tomb.

-- Now, the next day (which is after the Sabbath preparation day) the chief priests and Pharisees were gathered before Pilate,
+- Now, on the next day (which is after the Sabbath preparation day) the chief priests and the Pharisees were gathered before Pilate,

-- saying: “Lord, we remembered that the deceiver said while living: “After three days, I rise again.”
+- saying: “Lord, we remembered that that man – the deceiver – said while still living: “After three days, I rise again.”